GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSmoist_GridComp/pyMoist/pyMoist/UW/README.md

 - In the Fortran, 'slope' and 'conden' uses 2D input variables.
 These variables can be serialized as 2D arrays, however, they need to be reshaped to shape(i,j,k) prior to the stencil computation.
 This workaround has been implemented in translate_slope.py and translate_conden.py

+- Slope and conden stencils must be rewritten as gt4py functions in order to be used within the larger stencils.
+Currently, Slope has been rewritten as a function and verified.
+Conden is in progress.

 - 'compute_uwshcu' creates tracer bundles, which have an extra dimension e.g., tr0_inout[576,72,23].
 These variables can be serialized as 3D variables, but need to be reshaped to 4D and converted to 4D quantities.
-A workaround is currently being created to handle this issue..

 ## Next steps
-- Finish porting and test compute_uwshcu
+- Finish porting and testing compute_uwshcu
 - Port and test compute_uwshcu_inv
 - Port and test UW_Run